mujupatel41/Spotify-Clone/README.md

 License
 Contact
 Demo
-You can view a live demo of the project here.
-(Insert the link to your deployed project if available)
+You can view a live demo of the project here. https://spotify-clone-41.netlify.app/

 Features
 Responsive design that works on various screen sizes